-The City of Lakewood successfully sought a Special Appropriation Act grant from the federal Environmental Protection Agency (EPA) to install sewers into the Tillicum and Woodbrook neighborhoods.
-On page 26, Figure 9 shows the location of the proposed force and gravity mains and pump stations in these areas.
-Sewer service will address the issue of failing septic systems and provide the necessary infrastructure to economically revitalize these communities, thus improving the overall quality of life.
+The City of Lakewood successfully sought a Special Appropriation Act grant from the federal Environmental Protection Agency (EPA) to install sewers into the Tillicum and American Lake Gardens neighborhoods.
+On the next page, Figure 9 shows the location of the proposed force and gravity mains and pump stations in these areas.
+Sewer service would address the issue of failing septic systems and provide the necessary infrastructure to economically revitalize these communities, thus improving the overall quality of life.